MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/components/vscode/using-vscode.md

 > There will be no additional fixes to this older version of the extension.
 It's provided "AS IS" but
 > is available for you if you are still using Windows PowerShell v3 and Windows PowerShell v4.

-First, open the Extension pane and search for "PowerShell".
-Then click the gear and select "Install another version...".
+First, open the Extension pane and search for `PowerShell`.
+Then click the gear and select **Install another version...**.

 ![Install another version...](media/using-vscode/install-another-version.png)